awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

    The `aws_s3` extension provides the [aws\_s3\.query\_export\_to\_s3](#aws_s3.export_query_to_s3) function that you use to export data to Amazon S3\.
 The `aws_commons` extension is included to provide additional helper functions\.

 1. Identify an Amazon S3 file path to use for exporting data\.
-For details about this process, see [Specifying the Amazon S3 File Path to Export to](#postgresql-s3-export-file)\.
+For details about this process, see [Specifying the Amazon S3 file path to export to](#postgresql-s3-export-file)\.

 1. Provide permission to access the Amazon S3 bucket\.